Vector35/kaitai/README-developers.md

 ## Editable Install

 When developing, I recommend the plugin manager installed version be uninstalled, and a symlink be set up to this source directory.
-See the `install` target in [./Makefile](./Makefile) for details.